Science News Roundup: Blue Origin engineer to replace 'SNL' star Davidson on space flight; OneWeb to launch satellites with rival SpaceX after suspending ties with the Russian agency and more | Science-Environment

 Science News Roundup: Blue Origin engineer to replace 'SNL' star Davidson on space flight; OneWeb to launch satellites with rival SpaceX after suspending ties with the Russian agency and more

 Terms of the deal with California-based SpaceX, a direct competitor of OneWeb in the burgeoning broadband satellite industry, were not disclosed.
-Most unvaccinated children lack antibodies after COVID; SK Bioscience vaccine shows promise vs Omicron The following is a summary of some recent studies on COVID-19.
-Most unvaccinated children lack antibodies after COVID-19
+Antibodies in children last at least 6 mos after COVID; SK Bioscience vaccine shows promise vs Omicron The following is a summary of some recent studies on COVID-19.

 Following is a summary of current science news briefs.